 The board meets regularly to monitor the current state of business and to determine its future strategic direction.
-During the year the board comprised five executive directors and three non-executive directors.
-Two of the non-executive directors are independent of executive management and none of the non-executive directors participate in share option or other executive remuneration schemes nor do they qualify for pension benefits.
+During the year the board comprised six executive directors and three non-executive directors.
+The non-executive directors are independent of executive management and none of the non-executive directors participate in share option or other executive remuneration schemes nor do they qualify for pension benefits.